Resources for a co-operative art school

 2010 Zurich

 Openki.net is an interactive web-platform that facilitates the organization of peer-to-peer courses for barrier-free access to education for everyone.
 Initiated by activists from Autonomous School Zurich in 2010, it is part of an evolving, co-created toolbox for self-organized education and self-organization.
-The platform is here.

 Post-Individualism, Metalabels and Web 3 with Yancey Strickler